LeeXiaoTong1/LFVGS/README.md

 # run colmap on MipNeRF-360 dataset
 python tools/colmap_360.py
 ```
 If you encounter difficulties during data preprocessing, you can download dense point cloud data that has been preprocessed using Colmap.
+Thanks to the processing provided by FSGS, we were able to regenerate dense point clouds based on their method.
 You may download them [through this link](https://drive.google.com/drive/folders/1VymLQAqzXtrd2CnWAFSJ0RTTnp25mLgA?usp=share_link).

 ## Training
 LLFF datasets.